cedeber/concise-rust-book/src/ch01-03-patterns.md

 The rest operator `..` allows to fill the _holes_.
 Unlike the spread operator `...` in JavaScript, the rest operator `..` comes at the end.
 In other words you are _not overwriting the values_, but you are **filling the missing ones**.
+It is called the _struct update syntax_.

-The rest must be the last and not be followed by a comma.
+> The rest must be the last and not be followed by a comma.

 ```rust
 #[derive(Debug)]